What Is a Dental Implant?

-During your implant consultation at one of our Seattle-area offices, our team will take advanced 3D cone beam images of your mouth and jaw to gain an understanding of your oral health and tooth replacement needs.
-This highly detailed image will also allow us to precisely plan where to position your dental implant posts within your jaw.
-Before the dental implant is placed, you may have damaged teeth extracted from your jaw and a bone graft performed.
+During your implant consultation at one of our Seattle-area offices, our team will take 3D cone beam images of your mouth and jaw to assess your oral health and tooth replacement needs.
+These detailed images will allow us to precisely plan where to position your implant posts within your jaw.
+Before the implant is placed, you may need to have damaged teeth extracted and a bone graft performed.
 In a number of cases, we can remove a tooth, perform a bone graft, and place a dental implant all within the same visit.

-As soon as your mouth is ready for the implant to be placed, local anesthesia will be administered to the treatment area to numb your mouth.
+When it is time to place the implant, local anesthesia will be administered to the treatment area to numb your mouth.
 Sedation methods may be used to keep you comfortable throughout the treatment.
-Our skilled implant surgeons will make an incision in your gum and prepare your jawbone to receive the implant using the minimally invasive Densah Protocol.
+Our implant surgeons will make an incision in your gums and prepare your jawbone to receive the implant using the minimally invasive Densah Protocol.
 This advanced approach can enhance the stability of your implant and encourage a faster healing response.
-Once we place the titanium post in the jawbone, the incision will be closed with part of the post above the gumline.
+Once the titanium post is inserted into the jawbone, the incision will be closed with part of the post exposed above the gumline.
 The process will continue if multiple implants are required.

 What Can I Expect After Dental Implant Placement?

-As the implant integrates into the bone and gum over the next few months, a temporary restoration may be used to protect the post and maintain your oral needs.
-When our team determines that the dental implant is healed into your jaw and gums, your restorative dentist can then create your custom restoration (crown, bridge, or denture) and attach it securely to your implant post(s).
+As the implant integrates into the bone and gum over the next few months, providing a solid foundation for your replacement teeth, a temporary restoration may be used to protect the post and maintain your oral needs.
+Once the implant has healed into your jaw and gums, your restorative dentist can then create your custom restoration (crown, bridge, or denture) and attach it securely to your implant post(s).

 Does Insurance Cover Dental Implant Surgery?

-Dental implant surgery procedures may be covered at varying levels by individual insurance plans.
-Prior to the day of your procedure, our business staff will gather information about your individual plan and let you know of your estimated personal costs for your treatment.
-Premier Periodontics wants you to get the specialized care you need and strives to provide high-quality services that are affordable for Seattle dental implant patients.
+Dental implant surgery may be covered at varying levels by individual insurance plans.
+Prior to your procedure, our staff will review your plan and let you know of any estimated personal costs for your treatment.
+The Premier Periodontics team wants you to get the specialized care you need and strives to make high-quality services affordable for Seattle dental implant patients.
 We are pleased to accept an array of easy payment options, including special 12-month financing and CareCredit® plans for dental implant procedures.